-This has been a project I have been involved with since 2001.
+This was been a project I had been involved with since 2001.

-It defines the type of movies I want to make and like watching… ‘the indefinable’
+It defines the type of movies I want to make and enjoy watching: "the indefinable."

-REPO is defiantly not for everybody.
+REPO! is definitely not for everybody.
 But screw it… I didn’t make it for everybody.
 This was a movie I made for people like me…

-Make no mistake, REPO is a passion project.
-Not just my passion project, EVERYONE’s passion project who was involved.
+Make no mistake, REPO! is a passion project.
+Not just my passion project, but EVERYONE’s passion project who was involved.

 No one knew what the movie was.
-How to market it?
-Who to sell it to… Almost immediately it was deemed ‘unmarketable’ and I was given a STRAIGHT TO VIDEO stamp on the project.
+How do we market it?
+Who do we sell it to?
+Almost immediately it was deemed "unmarketable" and I was given a STRAIGHT TO VIDEO stamp on the project.
 Needless to say, this was devastating.

 For about a week I entered the darkest place of my life.
-I LOVED REPO, was so proud of REPO, and now there was a chance it would be buried, and no one would see REPO.
+I LOVED REPO!, was so proud of REPO!, and now there was a chance it would be buried, and no one would see it.

 It was at that moment, I knew that I had two options.
 Sit back, and let the movie fall off into obscurity, or fight for something I truly believed in.

-I credit the success of what REPO has become to the amazing fans who have joined my crusade.
-The Repo Army has proven not only to be a great marketing machine… But also, great friends.
+I credit the success of what REPO! has become to the amazing fans who have joined the crusade.
+The REPO!
+ARMY has proven not only to be a great marketing machine, but also great friends.

-While it was destroyed by mainstream critics, REPO has managed to find a very loyal, and very dedicated fan base.
-The movie opened in theaters on November 7th 2008, and still to this day is playing theatrically.
+While it was destroyed by mainstream critics, REPO! has managed to find a very loyal, and very dedicated fan base.
+The movie opened in theaters on November 7, 2008, and still to this day is playing theatrically.

-I got into filmmaking to make movies like REPO.
-Making this movie was an aspiration I never thought I would accomplish this soon in my career.
+I got into filmmaking to make movies like REPO!
+Making this movie was an goal I never thought I would accomplish this soon in my career.
 I feel blessed that I was fortunate enough to have been involved in something that I see being around for a very long time.